 |Hosted education events since 2011 (start of OHWC)||17|

 Our goal is to assess the quality, utility, feasibility, impact, and value of our research, outreach and education activities, translation to practice and dissemination efforts.
-Gathered via quantitative (e.g., surveys/ evaluation metrics) and qualitative methods (e.g., interviews, focus groups discussions), our program evaluation will help track our path from inputs through activities, to outcome achievement (see the OHWC logic model at the bottom of the page).
+Gathered via quantitative (e.g., surveys/ evaluation metrics) and qualitative methods (e.g., interviews, focus groups discussions), our program evaluation will help track our path from inputs through activities, to outcome achievement.
 Through a continually evolving process, our program evaluation strategy is to amalgamate the data across various indicators.

 Oregon Healthy Workforce Center's impact